lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 These actions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
 AppIID CDA is less common since most current LPWAN technologies frames contain a single L2 address, which is the Dev's address.

 The IID value MAY be computed from the Device ID present in the L2 header, or from some other stable identifier.
-The computation is specific to each LPWAN technology and MAY depend on the Device ID size.
+The computation is specific to each Profile and MAY depend on the Device ID size.

 In the downlink direction (Dw), at the compressor, the DevIID CDA may be used to generate the L2 addresses on the LPWAN, based on the packet's Destination Address.